 Outcome 1 Indicators Output 1.1 Indicators (1.1) Output 1.2 Indicators (1.2) OUTCOME 1 Survivors and at-risk groups are supported and protected and CRSV risks are prevented and mitigated (Res 1820) 1.
 Survivors and at-risk groups have increased access to multisectoral response services through UN Action funded projects 2.
 Survivors of CRSV are satisfied with the multisectoral services received 3.
 Increased actions to contribute to safety and security of survivors and at-risk groups Baseline 1.
 0 2.
 0 3.
 0 Target 1.
 0 in 2020.
 Then 500 survivors benefitting from increased access to services annually 2.
-80% average client satisfaction level for projects implemented through the MPTF 3.
-0 in 2020, then 10 annually (8 from projects, 2 from actions taken by WPAs/ UNCTs) Comprehensi ve and multisectoral assistance, including medical, psychosocial, safety/securit y, livelihoods and justice services are available and accessible to survivors Increased UN Action advocacy for prioritization of GBV/CRSV8 related activities in humanitarian response plans (HRPs) and refugee response plans (RRPs) and regional refugee and resilience plan (3RPs) % survivor satisfaction with services to which they are referred % of UN Action-funded projects that include two or more sectors of assistance for survivors Baseline 0 0 3.0 Target 2 Annually (at HQ level) 80% average client satisfaction level for projects implemented through the MPTF 80% CRSV prevention and risk mitigation measures are implemente d in a survivor- centred manner, including through strategies and plans to implement the Joint Communiqu % of UN Action-funded projects that tackle the root causes of CRSV % of strategies/action plans to implement Joint Communiqués (JC) developed in consultation with local women's organizations # of Missions and UNCTs that use early warning indicators on CRSV developed by UN Action in order to take action to prevent and mitigate the risks of CRSV Baseline 0 0 3.
-TBD based on initial survey w WPAs &UNCTs Target 100% - contribute to tackling root causes of CRSV 100% TBD after setting baseline Measuring tools 1.
+80% average client satisfaction level for projects implemented through the MPTF Comprehensi ve and multisectoral assistance, including medical, psychosocial, safety/securit y, livelihoods and justice services are available and accessible to survivors Increased UN Action advocacy for prioritization of GBV/CRSV8 related activities in humanitarian response plans (HRPs) and refugee response plans (RRPs) and regional refugee and resilience plan (3RPs) % survivor satisfaction with services to which they are referred % of UN Action-funded projects that include two or more sectors of assistance for survivors Baseline 0 0 0 0 0 Target 2 Annually (at HQ level) 80% average client satisfaction level for projects CRSV prevention and risk mitigation measures are implemente d in a survivor- centred manner, including through strategies and plans to % of UN Action-funded projects that tackle the root causes of CRSV % of strategies/action plans to implement Joint Communiqués (JC) developed in consultation with local women's organizations # of Missions and UNCTs that use early warning indicators on CRSV developed by UN Action in order to take action to prevent and mitigate the risks of CRSV Baseline 0 0 0 TBD based on initial survey w WPAs &UNCTs Target 100% - contribute to tackling root causes of CRSV 100% TBD after setting baseline a.
+0 in 2020, then 10 annually (8 from projects, 2 from actions taken by WPAs/UNCTs) Measuring tools 1.
 Project reports and project monitoring documents 2.
 Client satisfaction survey implemented by project GBV service providers 3.
-Project reports (UN Action Secretariat will draft and share sample indicators with project entities) and consultations with WPAs Measuring tools1.
-UN Action Secretariattracking table of joint advocacyinitiatives2.
-Client satisfaction surveyimplemented by project GBVservice providers3.
-UN Action project documents és Measuring tools 1.
+Project reports (UN Action Secretariat will draft and share sample indicators with project entities) and consultations with Measuring tools 1.
+UN Action Secretariat tracking table of joint advocacy initiatives 2.
+Client satisfaction survey implemented by project GBV service providers 3.
+UN Action project documents implement the Joint Communiqu és Measuring tools 1.
 UNA project documents 2.
 OSRSG-SVC and UN Action members to share information on participation of local women's organizations on an annual basis.
 3. Annual WPA meeting or other consultation with WPAs